puzzlelang/puzzlelang.github.io/examples/README.md

 Let's create a custom little language that prints a simple input.
 We'll define the keyword `echo` that takes an input and displays it.

+### Syntax as module file

-Creating custom language definitions is done using the following js object:
+Creating custom language definitions is done using the following js object and save it as a file:

 ```javascript
 //mylanguage.js